Sunday, March 14, 2010

 The Elliott's lovegrass give off that great haze when they bloom and make an excellent foreground for the horsemint.

-It appears the goldenrod, horsemint and rosinweed are all taller than Vanessa.
+It appears the goldenrod, horsemint and rosinweed are all taller than V.

 Ummm, tropical sage smells so good.